TobiasGroeschner/udacity-data-science-project-2/Project-2/README.md

 - direct_report: 5081
 - request: 4480

-A machine learning pipeline was build, 'message' being the input column and the 36 categories between the target columns.
+A machine learning pipeline was build, 'message' being the input column and the 36 categories being the target columns.

 The machine-learning model is saved as a .pkl-file.

-In the back-end, this .pkl file is the "brain" that classifies the input sentence in the web.app.
+In the back-end, this .pkl file is the "brain" that classifies the input sentence in the web-app.

 ### Acknowledgements: